-We’re excited that the Independent Lens documentary The Kill Team has been picked up for distribution by widely respected Oscilloscope Labs, which means you’ll have the opportunity to check the film out both in theaters and on television; its Independent Lens PBS debut will be later in 2014, while the theatrical release will be dates TBD in 2014.
+We’re excited that the Independent Lens documentary The Kill Team has been picked up for distribution by widely respected Oscilloscope Labs, which means you’ll have the opportunity to check the film out both in theaters and on television; its Independent Lens PBS debut will be for the 2014-2015 season, while the theatrical release will be dates TBD in 2014.

 The film, which was called “stunning” by New York Magazine‘s David Edelstein and “powerful…jaw-dropping” by Stephanie Merry in The Washington Post, premiered at the Tribeca Film Festival in April and won the festival’s Grand Jury Prize for Best Documentary.
 It’s also played at Hot Docs, AFI Docs, and the San Francisco International Film Festival, where it won the Golden Gate Award for Bay Area Documentary Feature.